An open working practice · workingcomplexity.health

 It is lived.

-Working Complexity designs patient-centred healthcare experiences that honour the depth of what people and their families go through — and make them work.
+We think about healthcare that honours the depth of what people and their families go through — and we do that thinking in the open.
 Not simplified.
 Understood.

 WC-001 / SITE OVERVIEW / REV.A